ComwrapReply/comwrap-whitelabel-eds/blocks/hero/README.md

 2. Configure the hero block:
    - Upload a background image and provide alt text
    - Add your hero text content (heading and description) using the rich text editor
-3. Add Button components as children to the hero:
+3. Add Custom Button components as children to the hero:
    - Click the "+" button in the content tree under the hero block
-   - Select "Button" from the component list
+   - Select "Custom Button" from the component list
    - Configure each button:
      - Add a link URL
-     - Add button text
+     - Add button label text
-     - Optional: Add a title for accessibility
+     - Choose link target (same window or new tab)
-     - Select button type/style (default, primary, or secondary)
+     - Select button style (primary, secondary, tertiary, text, etc.)
 4. Add as many buttons as needed (typically 1-2 for best UX)
 5. Preview and publish your changes